 For Ayres House Studios Winter Arts Festival as part of Artweeks, I will be exhibiting in the 'adapt' exhibition and participating in the Christmas Makers Market sharing my pottery, paintings and limited edition prints.
 I will also be selling works through the Ayres House Studios online shop.

-On my Artweeks profile I will share a little bit of everything in the hope of giving an overall impression of my practice as an artist.
-For any questions relating to my work please email email@example.com.
+On my Artweeks profile I share a little bit of everything in the hope of giving an overall impression of my practice as an artist.
+For any questions relating to my work please email firstname.lastname@example.org.

 My compositions are all processes of 'looking to be still' or 'to distil', whatever medium or form I use.
 As well as individual pieces I create multi sensory participatory installations, involving sound, touch and smell as well as the visual.
 I was born on the Isle of wight and my works have a background influence from growing up there, it is still very much a home in my heart.
 I have recently found a new love in pottery and am enjoying experimenting with this alongside my recording, writing and painting.
 I believe there are essentially 3 different types of drawing.
 There is drawing as a means of representation, drawing as a means of expression and drawing as a means of understanding.
 And in the creation of some of my works I have used all three and learnt a great deal about myself.

 I am very proud to say that last year I set up Ayres house Studios, which provides me and others with a wonderful place to work, where I continue my research in Artistic Enquiry and studying for a diploma in counselling.
 I like to advocate people creating works of their own for therapeutic benefits and enjoy teaching as part if what I do.
 I currently teach from the studios and sessionally for the British school of upholstered furniture